Bayesian spatio-temporal weighted regression for integrating missing and misaligned environmental data: Method

 Then the difference between the two mean functions satisfies

 where

 is the spatial annulus between the two radii. \end{prop}

 Proposition 1 implies that the discrepancy between the true and misspecified means is influenced not only by the behaviour of the kernel functions but also by the magnitude of the process outside the true spatial–temporal window.
+The proof of this proposition can be found under Appendix C of the Supplementary Material.

 \begin{corollary} Suppose there exist constants $\delta_1, \delta_2 > 0$ such that

 Then, for any $\tilde r \ge r$ and $\tilde q \ge q$, the difference between the true and misspecified means satisfies

 \end{corollary}